Parts shortage that hit Ford spreads to more companies

 Spokeswoman Jodi Tinson said FCA isn't expecting any large production disruptions at any factories other than Windsor.

-But a union official at a huge Jeep Wrangler SUV plant in Toledo, Ohio, say it's possible some weekend overtime shifts could be cut due to parts shortages.
+But a union official at a Jeep Wrangler SUV plant in Toledo, Ohio, say it's possible some weekend overtime shifts could be cut due to parts shortages.
 Mark Epley, Jeep unit chairman for United Auto Workers Local 12, said Thursday they've got parts and still are running 10-hour shifts.
 "This weekend may be a different story," he said.

 At GM's Wentzville, Missouri, factory, the company has been forced to cut production of the GMC Savana and Chevrolet Express big vans.
 But workers there have shifted to building midsize pickup trucks that come down the same assembly line, said spokesman Nick Richards.
 It's not clear how long van production will be suspended, he said.